This article was originally posted to the pre-magazine Freelance Traveller website in 2003, and reprinted in the November/December 2015 issue.

 A Gas Giant, as the name implies, is a giant planet primarily made of gases, with little or no solid planet beneath all that atmosphere.

 Astronomically, planets are sized by their mass, not their diameter (as in Traveller size).
-Units of measure are T-mass (one Earth mass) and J-mass (one Jupiter mass, 318 T-masses).
+Units of measure are T-mass (ME, one Earth mass) and J-mass (MJ, one Jupiter mass, 318 ME).
 Since only the smallest of Gas Giants have anything approaching a solid surface, diameter is measured from the 1000-millibar point (pressure equivalent to Earth sea level) in the atmosphere.

-Small Gas Giants are less than 50 T-masses (about 1/6 J-mass); as their size increases, the density (and "surface" gravity) decreases - hydrogen is very light.
+Small Gas Giants are less than 50 ME (about 1/6 MJ); as their size increases, the density (and “surface” gravity) decreases—hydrogen is very light.
 They are usually measured in T-masses.

-Large Gas Giants are over 50 T-masses; between 40 and 50 T-masses, the increased mass starts to compress the planet, and the density then increases with size.
+Large Gas Giants are over 50 ME; between 40 and 50 ME, the increased mass starts to compress the planet, and the density then increases with size.
 As the size increases, so does the internal heat, radiation emissions, and magnetosphere.
 They are usually measured in J-masses.

-Brown Dwarves or "substars" are over 13 J-masses (about 4000 T-masses), and form the transition between planet and star.
+Brown Dwarfs or “substars” are over 13 MJ (about 4000 ME), and form the transition between planet and star.
 At this size, the core temperature and pressure are high enough to start deuterium and tritium fusion but not the simple hydrogen fusion needed for a true star.
-These miniature "failed stars" glow infrared- to red-hot from internal heat, and have the radiation output to match.
-The majority of Brown Dwarves are found as solo mini-stars, close binary systems with another Brown Dwarf, or as distant binary companions to M-class, V- or VI-size red dwarf stars.
-However, they do crop up occasionally in other, more "normal" planetary systems.
+These miniature “failed stars” glow infrared- to red-hot from internal heat, and have the radiation output to match.
+The majority of Brown Dwarfs are found as solo mini-stars, close binary systems with another Brown Dwarf, or as distant binary companions to M-class, V- or VI-size red dwarf stars.
+However, they do crop up occasionally in other, more “normal” planetary systems.

 Like all planets, Gas Giants form from a protostar’s protoplanetary disk.
 Unlike smaller rockballs, they form from the lightest gases in the disk, not the heavier dust and particles.
 Because of this, Gas Giants must form quickly, before the protostar ignites and its stellar wind blows the remaining light gases out of the system.